 For the services it provides to the fund, the advisor receives a unified management fee based on a percentage of the daily net assets of each class of shares of the fund.
 The management fee is calculated daily and paid monthly in arrears.
 Out of the fund's fee, the advisor pays all expenses of managing and operating that fund except brokerage expenses, taxes, interest, fees and expenses of the independent directors (including legal counsel fees), extraordinary expenses, and expenses incurred in connection with the provision of shareholder services and distribution services under a plan adopted pursuant to Rule 12b-1 under the Investment Company Act of 1940.
-The difference in unified management fees among the classes is a result of their separate arrangements for non-Rule 12b-1 shareholder services.
-It is not the result of any difference in advisory or custodial fees or other expenses related to the management of the fund's assets, which do not vary by class.
 The advisor may pay unaffiliated third parties who provide recordkeeping and administrative services that would otherwise be performed by an affiliate of the advisor.

 The rate of the fee is determined by applying a formula that takes into account the assets of the fund as well as certain assets, if any, of other clients of the advisor outside the American Century Investments fund family (such as subadvised funds and separate accounts) that use very similar investment teams and strategies (strategy assets).
 The use of strategy assets, rather than fund assets alone, in calculating the fund's fee rate could allow the fund to realize scheduled cost savings more quickly.
-However, it is possible that the fund's strategy assets will not include assets of other client accounts or that any such assets may not be sufficient to result in a lower fee rate.
+However, the fund's strategy assets currently do not include assets of other client accounts.
+In addition, if such assets are acquired in the future, they may not be sufficient to result in a lower fee rate.

-Management Fee Paid by the Fund to the Advisor as a Percentage of Average Net Assets for the Fiscal Year Ended December 31, 2019
+Management Fee Paid by the Fund to the Advisor as a Percentage of Average Net Assets for the Fiscal Year Ended December 31, 2020 Class I Class II VP Disciplined Core Value 0.70% 0.70%

-VP Large Company Value

-A discussion regarding the basis for the Board's approval of the investment advisory agreement is available in the fund's semiannual report to shareholders dated June 30, 2019.
+A discussion regarding the basis for the Board's approval of the investment advisory agreement is available in the fund's semiannual report to shareholders dated June 30, 2020.